Thoughts Worth Sharing

 The Need For Emergency Food Grows And Grows

-At our Freeport Food and Services Boutique (Emergency Food Center), we have fed more than 7,500 more people this year (as of April 2020) than we did in the same period in 2019 — particularly more children.
+At our Freeport Emergency Center, we feed more people from year to year, particularly more children.
 Donations always slow down during the summer months, when many of our regular supporters are away on vacation.
 If you have been collecting food or shopping bags for us, this would be a great time to donate them.

 Where And How To Donate

-Donations of food, personal care items, small household goods, and shopping bags can be dropped off in Freeport (230 Hanse Avenue, 516-868-4989)
+Donations of food, personal care items, small household goods, and shopping bags can be dropped off in Freeport (353 West Sunrise Highway, Freeport, 516-868-4989)

 Freeport, NY 11520